 Free VPN Reddit Reviews

-Before you download free VPN, be sure to check out what Reddit community has to say about.
+Before you download a service claiming to be a completely free VPN, be sure to check out what Reddit community has to say about.
 The experience of actual users is important to consider before you decide to pick a VPN.
 Here’s what redditors generally think of free VPNs:

 It’s evident that redditors aren’t quite fond of free VPN services.

 An “online VPN” is just a deceptive name for a free proxy.
 These can be easily found by a simple search on Google.
 However, proxies are generally insecure and can expose your data as they don’t use proper encryption nor do they follow any proper privacy-oriented logging policies.